sigasi/sigasi_insights/releasenotes/sigasi-3.00.md

 [todo] intro

-## Sigasi 3 Rebranding: Sigasi Studio Starter, Sigasi Studio Creator, Sigasi Studio XL
+## Sigasi Studio 3: Starter, Creator and XL

 The different Sigasi version (Starter, Pro and Premium) were renamed to Sigasi Studio **Starter**, **Creator** and **XL**.